Grit Size Conversion Chart

 - • JIS: JIS R6010 — Japanese Industrial Standard.

-- • Mesh: US Standard mesh size (particles per linear inch in the screen used to grade the abrasive).
+- • Mesh: US Standard mesh size (screen openings per linear inch in the screen used to grade the abrasive).
+Only macrogrits (~220 and coarser) are screen-graded; finer grades are classified by sedimentation, so no mesh equivalent is listed.

 - • Particle-size figures are nominal; manufacturer-specific values can vary by ±10–20%.